 06 of 12

-The literal translation for Rogan Josh, the name of this dish from Kashmir is "red lamb."
+Rogan Josh, the name of this dish from Kashmir, translates roughly to "red lamb."
 The color comes from Kashmiri dry red chilies.
 While the name may sound fiery, the heat of the dish is toned down by the cream that is added at the end.